Substance Abuse and Addiction Treatment Resources in Montrose

 Outpatient programs are the least restrictive type of treatment program.
 For some patients, there’s too much freedom.
 These programs require a significant amount of your strength and self-discipline to maintain your sobriety in an uncontrolled environment.
 You come to the facility on an as-needed basis for your appointments and therapy sessions.
 The treatment tends to be less vigorous than what’s associated with partial hospitalization or residential treatment programs.
 You maintain your ability to work and attend school.

 If you have a substance use disorder, consider your treatment options.
 You can attend a Montrose alcohol rehab or Montrose drug rehab, or you can travel out-of-town or out-of-state for treatment.
 It can feel daunting trying to determine what type of program is best for your recovery needs.
 Some patients thrive in a controlled residential program, while others find on-site programs too restrictive for their personal lives.
 There are some treatment facilities, like The Recovery Village, that offer all of these programs.
-Contact The Recovery Village today to learn more about substance abuse counseling and begin your journey to recovery.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.